 What to see in Tunisia

-Heading south towards the Sahara affords visitors plenty of fascinating geographical features like the 'forest in the desert' at Ramada, as well as the dry salt lake at Chott el Jerid and the remote 'end of the road' oasis at Ksar Ghilane.
+Heading south towards the Sahara affords visitors plenty of fascinating geographical features like the 'forest in the desert' at Ramada, as well as the dry salt lake at Chott el Jerid, and the remote oasis at Ksar Ghilane.

-Tunis' largest park, Belvedere Park covers 270 acres (110 ha) just north of the city.
-Known as the 'Lungs of Tunis' due…
+Tunis' largest parks, Belvedere Park covers 270 acres (110 ha) just north of the city.
+Known as the 'Lungs of Tunis' due to the scarcity of green spaces in the city, Belvedere Park has a…

 Our Travel Expert